About the Partnership for Prescription Assistance®

-Can I join multiple patient assistance programs?
+Can I apply to multiple patient assistance programs?

 What happens once patients are informed that they may be eligible for one or more programs?

 Patients who may be eligible for one or more programs will receive application information for each program.
 In many cases, patients can fill out program application forms online and print out nearly completed forms.
 Patients then bring the application to their health care provider who must sign the form and include patient prescription information (or simply attach the patient's prescription).
-The patient or the physician can mail the application to the program's sponsor.
+The patient or the physician can mail or fax the application to the program's sponsor.